 Ticks need food sources and shelter to survive.
 If your yard has these things, they will find it extremely inviting.
 To make them feel unwelcome, you’ll want to keep your yard clean.
 Remove trash from the yard that could attract other animals, like rodents, that act as a host for ticks.
 Make sure your yard is free of any leaf litter.
 This debris provides ticks, especially blacklegged ticks, with the perfect hiding spot.
 It shields them from the sun and any potential threats.

 Ticks prefer areas that are wooded or have plenty of vegetation.
 When grass isn’t kept short, ticks are attracted to it.
 It also makes it easier for them to hop on to you.
 Make sure you frequently mow your lawn.
 If you have any tall brush in your yard, you’ll want to remove this too.
-Ticks prefer living in shaded areas, if you have the option of exposing more of your yard to sunlight, this can help keep ticks away.
+Ticks prefer living in shaded areas.
+If you can expose more of your yard to sunlight, it can help keep ticks away.

 Ticks love the space in between wooded areas and lawns.
 It has plenty of shade, moisture, and vegetation.
 If your yard contains trees or is surrounded by a wooded area, creating a barrier can help deter ticks from entering.
 You can create a border with gravel, wood chips, or stones around these areas.
 This will make it harder for ticks to travel into your yard.
 These barriers can also be placed around your garden, patio, and the perimeter of your yard.

-Many people keep wood piles in their yard, but these are an open invitation to ticks.
-They provide them with an ideal hiding spot.
-They are typically shaded and contain moisture.
-One of the best things you can do is keep your wood piles stacked in a sunny part of your yard.
-This will keep the wood dry which will make it less appealing to ticks.
-Make sure the wood piles aren’t close to your home.
+Many people keep woodpiles in their yard, but these are an open invitation to ticks.
+They provide them with an ideal hiding spot because they are typically shaded and contain moisture.
+One of the best things you can do is keep your woodpiles stacked in a sunny part of your yard.
+This will keep the wood dry, which will make it less appealing to ticks.
+Make sure the woodpiles aren’t close to your home.